Royals won by 5 wickets (with 2 balls remaining)

-HistorySuper Kings have reached the knockouts in 11 of the 12 seasons in which they have been part of the IPL.
+HistorySuper Kings have reached the knockouts in 11 of their 13 seasons.
 Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, heart and soul of the side.
 His instincts, coupled with coach Stephen Fleming's tactical nous, have been central to Super Kings' success over the years.

 The highsSuper Kings were trolled as "Dad's Army" after the 2018 auction, but they proved the critics wrong, with Shane Watson, one of their several over-30s stars, delivering their third IPL crown with an unbeaten hundred in the final.
 They couldn't have asked for a better comeback from a two-year suspension.
 After their poorest finish ever, in 2020, they took the title again in 2021, again with many of their senior pros still in the mix.

 The lowsCSK hit their nadir when one of their top officials, Gurunath Meiyappan, the son-in-law of Srinivasan, was arrested on charges of cheating, forgery, and fraud.
 Two years later, the Super Kings franchise was also suspended for Meiyappan's activities.
 Dhoni's personal worst season in 2020 was also Super Kings' worst: they failed to qualify for the playoffs for the first time in their history.